bhartik021/summarizeme/README.md

 3. Technologies Used

 ## Overview
-Simplify your reading with Summize, an open-source article summarizer that transforms lengthy articles into clear and concise summaries.
+SummarizeMe is an open-source article summarizer application that provides users with clear and concise summaries of lengthy articles.
+The application utilizes OpenAI's GPT model and RapidApi to generate summaries.
+It also incorporates local storage to save history, handles form events, and catches errors to ensure a smooth user experience.
+The frontend is built using HTML, CSS, and JavaScript with ReactJS as the framework, and Tailwind CSS as the CSS framework for styling.
+Additionally, it integrates a **copy to clipboard** feature for easy sharing of the generated summaries.

 ## What this Application does
 - Summarizes article using OpenAI's GPT model and RapidApi.
 - save history using the local storage
 - handle form events and catch errors
-- implement copy to clipboard
+- allows user to copy to clipboard the summarized article.

 ## Technologies Used
 Frontend - HTML, CSS, JavaScript, Reactjs